 Exclusive Insurance Plans for CAPIC Members and Their Families

-Through our partnership with The Shepherd Group, our insurance broker, CAPIC members now have access to a full range of group insurance coverage for Health and Dental Plans, as well as on Home and Auto Insurance.
-These plans are available exclusively to CAPIC members and their families.
+Through our partnership with The Shepherd Group, our insurance broker, CAPIC members now have access to a full range of group insurance coverage for Health and Dental Plans, available exclusively to CAPIC members and their families.

 Health & Dental Insurance